Max Palevsky – Short Biography

 The end of the war allowed Max to shake off the traumas of international conflict and seek out his own fortunes.
 Eventually, he worked for a company called Bendix and got a taste for working with computers.

 He then moved on to work with Packard Bell where, perhaps having been influenced by his work at Bendix, he convinced the company it should get involved in the computer industry.

-Packard Bell agreed and Palevsky led them to develop the PB-250, a bit-serial computer that marked the company’s successful foray into the world of computers.
+Packard Bell agreed and Palevsky led them to develop the PB-250, a bit-serial computer that marked the company’s successful venture into the world of computers.
 He wasn’t to be an employee forever and went on to raise $1 million for his own company Scientific Data Systems.